ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-boolean-linear-transformations.md

 ## Introduction
 Computation is usually formulated via boolean logic, which in turn makes use of logical connectives like $\wedge,\vee, \neg$ along with the binary digits $0$ and $1$, representing false and true respectively.

-There is, however an alternative: linear algebra.
+There is, however, an alternative: linear algebra.
 By representing $0$ and $1$ as vectors and logical operations/gates as transformations on those vectors, we can define computation on the language of linear algebra.

 While this may at first seem to only be a novel construction, reformulating computation in terms of linear algebra is precisely what opens the door to quantum computing, which is essentially a more general form of what's shown below.